The (No) Boundary Proposal and excited states in de Sitter holography: On the NBP and its generalization

 In the context of AdS holography, there exists a construction that aligns with this approach, successfully describing the vacuum and its excitations by prescribing Dirichlet conditions on the asymptotic component of the Euclidean boundary, which is connected to the hypersurface $\Sigma$ at $\tau=0$ \cite{SvR1,SvR2, us1}.
 This further reinforces the proposal.

 In order to circumvent theoretical and technical issues associated with gravitational constraints, we exclude gravity from the current study and assume low-energy field fluctuations, ensuring that back-reaction effects remain negligible.
+However, it is important to mention that recent studies have explored the conditions under which geometries such as the one considered here can appear as gravitational saddle \cite{Friedrich:2024aad}.